EpiK-Protocol/cayley/docs/configuration.md

 **NoSQL backends**

-Slower, as it incurs network traffic, but multiple Cayley instances can disappear and reconnect at will, across a potentially horizontally-scaled store.
+Slower, as it incurs network traffic, but multiple Gateway instances can disappear and reconnect at will, across a potentially horizontally-scaled store.

 * `mongo`: Stores the graph data and indices in a [MongoDB](https://www.mongodb.com/) instance.
 * `elastic`: Stores the graph data and indices in a [ElasticSearch](https://www.elastic.co/products/elasticsearch) instance.